Bayesian nonparametric modeling of heterogeneous populations of networks: Introduction

-\begin{enumerate} \item[i)] We prove that the proposed model possesses desirable theoretical features, including full support on the space of probability distributions on networks and posterior consistency.\\[-25pt] \item[ii)] We develop an efficient Gibbs sampler, relying on the availability of closed-form full conditional distributions for the model's elements.\\[-25pt] \item[iii)] We show the model is effective for various inferential tasks, such as clustering networks, estimating probability mass functions, and making predictions.\\[-25pt] \item[iv)] Through simulations, we compare our method's performance in tasks like clustering and probability mass function estimation, revealing notable improvements over existing approaches.\\[-25pt] \item[v)] We apply our method to a dataset from the HNU1 study \citep{Zuo}, which includes diffusion magnetic resonance imaging (dMRI) from multiple subjects, to demonstrate its practical application.\\[-25pt] \item[vi)] To handle clustering in populations of networks with many nodes, we introduce an approximate solution called consensus subgraph clustering. \end{enumerate} The remainder of the article is organized as follows.
+We propose a location-scale Dirichlet process mixture of centered Erdős--Rényi kernels to model heterogeneous populations of networks.
+This kernel choice favors both analytical and computational tractability.
+The flexibility of the model is ensured by its full topological support, in the Kullback--Leibler sense, over the space of network distributions on a given set of nodes.
+Additionally, the model's location-scale structure aids in the interpretability of posterior inference.
+We investigate the properties of the proposed model, present a strategy for posterior computation, demonstrate its effectiveness in various inferential tasks, and explore its applicability to large-dimensional data.
+The key contributions of this work can be summarized as follows: \begin{enumerate} \item[i)] We prove that the proposed model possesses desirable theoretical features, including full support on the space of probability distributions on networks and posterior consistency.\\[-15pt] \item[ii)] We develop an efficient Gibbs sampler, relying on the availability of closed-form full conditional distributions for the model's elements.\\[-15pt] \item[iii)] We show the model is effective for various inferential tasks, such as clustering networks, estimating probability mass functions, and making predictions.\\[-15pt] \item[iv)] Through simulations, we evaluate our method’s performance against existing approaches from the literature in tasks such as clustering and probability mass function estimation.\\[-15pt] \item[v)] We apply our method to a dataset from the HNU1 study \citep{Zuo}, which includes diffusion magnetic resonance imaging (dMRI) from multiple subjects, to demonstrate its practical application.\\[-15pt] \item[vi)] To handle clustering in populations of networks with many nodes, we introduce an approximate solution called consensus subgraph clustering. \end{enumerate} The remainder of the article is organized as follows.
 In \Autoref{sec:section2}, we introduce a new model for multiple network data and study its main theoretical properties. \Autoref{sec:section3} outlines a strategy for posterior computation and discusses its implementation. \Autoref{sec:section4} presents extensive simulation studies comparing our model with existing methods.
-In \Autoref{sec:section5}, our method is applied to the analysis of a human brain network dataset. \Autoref{sec:section6} introduces an approximate computational strategy for clustering large-dimensional datasets.
-Finally, \Autoref{sec:section7} offers concluding remarks.
-Proofs and additional results are provided as \suppref{sec:supp_mat}.
+In \Autoref{sec:section5}, our method is applied to the analysis of the HNU1 human brain network dataset. \Autoref{sec:section6} introduces an approximate computational strategy for clustering large-dimensional datasets.
+Concluding remarks are presented in \Autoref{sec:section7}.
+Proofs and additional results are provided as Supplementary Material \citep{DPM_CER_supp}.